“Peacock Skeleton with Crooked Feathers”

 Jules stood stock-still, till he was good and sure the Master-Savant wasn’t coming back.

-Then he hopped over to the fountain and collapsed against it, gasping, face buried in his hands.
+Then he hopped over to the fountain and collapsed against it, heart pounding, face buried in his hands.

 “Fuck you.
 Fuck you.
 Fuck you.”
 He raked his fingers through his hair.